flightctl/flightctl-ansible/README.md

 This collection enables organizations to automate time-consuming, error-prone tasks, enhancing efficiency and reducing manual effort.
 By leveraging it, teams can quickly adapt to shifting conditions across diverse IT environments, improving both operational agility and resilience.
 Its primary goal is to streamline mission-critical workflows for better overall performance.

+More information about Flight Control can be found in the [main repo](https://github.com/flightctl/flightctl/).
+The [user docs](https://github.com/flightctl/flightctl/blob/main/docs/user/README.md) in particular are helpful for understanding the concepts and capabilities of Flight Control.

 ## Requirements

 ### Ansible version compatibility